 Well, this one pot Cajun pastalaya is just that!

-If you’re a fan of jambalaya you’ll love this pastalaya which is basically just the same but instead of rice, we are using pasta.
+If you’re a jambalaya fan, you’ll love this pastalaya, which is just the same, but instead of rice, we are using pasta.

-This dish is packed full of vegetables, warm aromatic spices, smoky andouille sausage, pasta, and just a touch of cream to round out the flavors and bring a bit of creaminess to the dish.
+This dish is packed full of vegetables, warm aromatic spices, smoky andouille sausage, pasta, and just a touch of cream to round out the flavors and bring a bit of creaminess.

-Plus, if you’re a big fan of not using a bunch of dishes while cooking you’ll love that this dish is one pot!
+Plus, if you’re a big fan of not using many dishes while cooking, you’ll love that this dish is one pot!

 Ingredients for one pot Cajun pastalaya

-- Celery – You can’t have the Holy Trinity without a little celery!
-I promise even if you don’t like celery it works well here.
+• Celery – You can’t have the Holy Trinity without a bit of celery!
+I promise even if you don’t like celery, it works well here.

-- Pasta – I used cavatappi in this dish and would stick to the same sized pasta if you substitute.
-Rigatoni, ziti, and penne are all great subsititions.
+• Pasta – I used cavatappi in this dish and would stick to the same-sized pasta if you substitute.
+Rigatoni, ziti, and penne are all great substitutions.

 Yes!

-If you wanted to add chicken I would saute it up with vegetables and sausage.
+If you wanted to add chicken, I would saute it with vegetables and sausage.
 Then cooking as the instructions are written.

-I really like cavatappi in this dish but if you want to substitute something different try to stick with a similar-sized pasta.
+I like cavatappi in this dish, but if you want to substitute something different try to stick with a similar-sized pasta.

 I really like rigatoni, ziti, or penne for this dish.